orting/denoise-lung-masks/README.md

 	python predict.py <model-checkpoint> <outdir> <version-number> [--with-corruptions]

+or all version sequentially with

+	bash predict_all.sh

+where you must set `v*_checkpoint` manually to the desired checkpoint.

 The flag `--with-corruptions` will enable data corruption on all samples before prediction.